 December 2025 |

-The commodities market typically sees higher volatility when it comes to prices.
-The volatility in prices increases on expiry as traders close and open positions while the spot and futures prices try to match.
+The commodities market typically sees higher price volatility.
+Volatility in prices increases on expiry as traders close and open positions, while spot and futures prices try to match.
 Additionally, several factors impact the price of gold.

-Similar to other commodities, the price of gold is heavily reliant on the supply and demand of gold.
+Like other commodities, the price of gold is heavily influenced by supply and demand.
 Gold is a metal that is mined from the earth.
-Any fluctuations in the output of the metal can limit supply, which can drive up prices.
+Any fluctuations in the metal's output can limit supply, driving up prices.
 Meanwhile, if the demand for gold is lower than the supply, it can lead to a decline in the price of the commodity.

-During times of uncertainty such as political instability, wars & conflicts, trade restrictions, or regulatory changes, the demand for gold increases as investors want to invest in safer, tangible securities.
-The higher demand during such situations makes gold a safe-haven investment and leads to higher prices.
+During times of uncertainty, such as political instability, wars & conflicts, trade restrictions, or regulatory changes, the demand for gold increases as investors want to invest in safer, tangible securities.
+The higher demand during such situations makes gold a safe-haven investment, driving prices higher.